Citrus x limon 'Meyer'

 -

-The Meyer Lemon is a small tree most commonly grown as an ornamental, though the fruits are edible.
-It can be very productive, producing lemons that are sweeter with thinner rinds than grocery varieties.
-It is a cross between a citron and a mandarin/pomelo hybrid distinct from the common or bitter lemon
+Meyer lemon is a small, broadleaf, evergreen, flowering, woody tree in the Rutaceae (citrus) family.
+It is most commonly grown as an ornamental, though the fruits are edible.
+Native to China and introduced into the United States by Frank Meyer in the early 1900s, it is a cross between a citron and a mandarin-pomelo hybrid, distinct from the common or bitter lemon.

-Pests: Watch for mites, scale insects, whiteflies, aphids and caterpillars.
+Insects, Diseases, and Other Plant Problems: Watch for mites, scale insects, whiteflies, aphids, and caterpillars.
 If you notice ants on the plant outdoors in spring it may indicate scale issues.
-Use soap or oil-based insecticide to control pests.

 - Profile Video: